-Over 2016 and 2017, the OSCE will conduct three simulation-based learning exercises for approx. 200 stakeholders.
+Throughout the project, some 200 practitioners will participate in three simulation-based learning exercises at the training facilities of CoESPU in Vicenza, Italy.
+In November 2016, the first simulation-based training was conducted for 55 trainees.
+Two other live-exercises will organized in 2017 for approximately 150 participants.
 The courses consist of realistic simulations of criminal cases of labour and sexual exploitation among migrants, including child victims.
-Each simulation scenario will strive to emphasize the constitutive elements of THB (the act, the means and the purpose).
+Each simulation scenario strives to emphasize the constitutive elements of THB (the act, the means, and the purpose).

-✓ A multi-agency approach to counter human trafficking
+✓ A multi-agency and human rights-based approach to counter human trafficking